Last updated on January 3, 2025

 Liesa, Forgotten Archangel | Illustration by Dmitry Burmak

-Aristocrats is a Magic archetype that consists of having ways to benefit from sacrificing your own creatures, or just their deaths in general.
+Aristocrats is a Magic archetype that benefits from sacrificing your own creatures, or just their deaths in general.
 This strategy usually has to have three kinds of cards: sacrifice fodder like Doomed Traveler or Reassembling Skeleton are ideal thanks to their abilities; sacrifice outlets like Phyrexian Altar or Carrion Feeder allow you to sacrifice your creatures when you need to; and the aristocrats themselves, with cards like Pitiless Plunderer and Pawn of Ulamog that have abilities that trigger whenever your creatures die, allowing you to benefit from your sacrifices.

 Aristocrat commanders usually enable this strategy by either being sacrifice outlets in some way or by having sacrifice-related payoffs.
 Or both.